RedFirebal/FinIndividualProject_DataSciFundamentals/README.md

 To my understanding, the reason why these models have not been working is due to the small sample size.
 Since we are only working in a period of 36 years, there are far too few datapoints to formulate connections.
 The result comes back with constant overfitting as it can not see enough data to get within a close enough range due to lack of how the numbers are changing.
 I believe the best way to make this work would be to split the dataset's dating down even further to a month/year basis.
 We would then have signifigantly more datapoints to work with and have far more relationships to observe such as the rise of sales for holiday season releases.

+## Conclusion

+After working with this dataset to answer these questions I came to 3 overall conclusions:

+* Global sale success does not necessarily stem from the sales of outliers/top selling games.
+Instead they depend more on consistantly solid sales throughout the year.
+* Similarly, success per year for each region is independant from the global sales.
+No two regions share the exact same top years in the same order and therefore react differently to individual releases.
+The only region that directly follows the global sales preformance is NA due to its massive contribution to overall sales
+* Due to lack of timepoints to analyze, LSTM models can not make accurate predictions for specific regions.
+Other machine learning tools may be able to but this one needs more information.

+If given the oppertunity to work with this dataset more, I'd love to reformat the dates in my dataset to a month/year release format and try to get the LSTM model to work.
+Id also love to check the sales data per season in the top years as I'd be interested to see if any seasons beat out winter in terms of sales.